libretro/docs/docs/library/ep128emu.md

 | ZX | Kempston | Sinclair 1 | Sinclair 2 |

 - Core default - Joypad and fire button is mapped as default (see above)
-- Internal Joystick - Joypad and fire button is mapped for internal joystick
+- Internal Joystick - Joypad and fire button is mapped for internal joystick on Enterprise and TVC.
+On CPC it is mapped to cursor keys.
 - External Joystick 1 / Kempston - Joypad and fire button is mapped for external joystick 1 (Kempston interface in case of ZX)
 - External Joystick 2 - Joypad and fire button is mapped for external joystick 2
 - Sinclair Joystick 1 - Joypad and fire button is mapped for Sinclair joystick 1.
 Only useful for ZX.
+Joystick inputs are emulated as keys: 1 (left), 2 (right), 3 (down), 4 (up), 5 (fire).
 - Sinclair Joystick 2 - Joypad and fire button is mapped for Sinclair joystick 2.
 Only useful for ZX.
+Joystick inputs are emulated as keys: 6 (left), 7 (right), 8 (down), 9 (up) ,0 (fire).
-- Protek Joystick - Joypad and fire button is mapped for Protek joystick 1.
+- Protek Joystick - Joypad and fire button is mapped for Protek/AGF joystick.
 Only useful for ZX.
-- External Joystick 3 - Joypad and fire button is mapped for external joystick 3.
-Only useful for Enterprise, very rarely used.
-- External Joystick 4 - Joypad and fire button is mapped for external joystick 4.
-Only useful for Enterprise, very rarely used.
-- External Joystick 5 - Joypad and fire button is mapped for external joystick 5.
-Only useful for Enterprise, very rarely used.
+Joystick inputs are emulated as keys: 5 (left), 6 (down), 7 (up), 8 (right) ,0 (fire).
-- External Joystick 6 - Joypad and fire button is mapped for external joystick 6.
+- External Joystick 3..6 - Joypad and fire button is mapped for external joystick 3..6.
 Only useful for Enterprise, very rarely used.

 ## Joypad